-Each player places their cards, each with their two matching dice on their side of the table.
+Each player places their cards, each with their two matching dice, on their side of the table.
 These cards, unlike Basic Actions, can only be purchased by the player whose cards they are.
 The Play Area should look like the diagram shown below.

-Decide who goes first by flipping a coin or rolling a die (one player could call energy or character while the other player rolls the die).
+Decide who goes first by flipping a coin or rolling a die (one player could call "energy" or "character" while the other player rolls the die).
 The player who wins the coin toss or die roll can choose to go first or second.

-Finally, each player takes 8 of the Sidekick Dice (this starter comes with 16) and places them in one of the dice bags (this starter comes with 2).
-Each player will start the game with 10 life for this demo game.
+Finally, each player takes eight of the Sidekick Dice (this starter comes with 16) and places them in their dice bag (this starter comes with two).
+Each player starts with 10 life for this demo game.